 Now Might Be a Great Time to Start a Meditation Practice (It’s Easier Than You Think)

 In his article, “Why Leaders Need Meditation Now More Than Ever,” in the March 22, 2020, edition of the Harvard Business Review, Dr. Matthias Birk talks about the value of meditation for increasing empathy, analytical decision making, and creative thinking.
-These are traits needed by business leaders, and, I would argue, everyone else, during this time of change and uncertainty.
+These are traits needed by business leaders, and, I would argue, everyone else - including legal professionals - during this time of change and uncertainty.

 We know that meditation impacts the brain.
 Meditation can help with symptoms of stress, depression and anxiety (including social anxiety), can help with addiction, and help treat pain.
 Studies show that meditation can shrink the size of your amygdala (your brain’s “fight or flight” controller) and increase the size of your prefrontal cortex, helping with concentration and decision-making.
 So, if you don’t already have a meditation practice, now might be a good time to start!